dalehumby/openWakeWord-rhasspy/README.md

 ### MQTT

 openWakeWord notifies Rhasspy that a wake-word has been spoken using the [Hermes MQTT](https://rhasspy.readthedocs.io/en/latest/wake-word/#mqtthermes) protocol.
 The MQTT broker needs to be accessible by both Rhasspy and openWakeWord.
-Rhasspy's internal MQTT broker is not reachable from outside of Rhasspy, so you will need to run your own, like [Eclipse Mosquitto](https://mosquitto.org/).
+Rhasspy's internal MQTT broker is not reachable from outside of Rhasspy, so you will need to run a [shared broker](https://rhasspy.readthedocs.io/en/latest/tutorials/#shared-mqtt-broker), like [Mosquitto](https://mosquitto.org/).

 Once the broker is running, go to Rhasspy - Settings - MQTT.
 Choose `External` broker, set the IP address of the `Host` that the broker is running on, the `Port` number, and the `Username`/`Password` if required, similar to:

 ![Screenshot 2023-04-30 at 18 25 56](https://user-images.githubusercontent.com/5817143/235364431-75d50e0a-2e11-413f-96ff-66c76c83ac6d.png)

-OpenWakeWord `config.yaml` would then have:
+openWakeWord `config.yaml` would then have:

 ```yaml
 mqtt: